 In United States v.
 Arvizu, the Supreme Court addressed the scope of traffic stops and the concept of reasonable suspicion.
 The case involved Ralph Arvizu, who was stopped by a border patrol agent while driving in a remote area of Arizona.
-The agent's decision to stop Arvizu was based on a combination of factors, including the behavior of Arvizu and his passengers, the type of vehicle, the location, and the time of day.
+The agent's decision to &lt;sup>1 United States v.
+Hartz, 458 F.3d 1011 (9th Cir.
+Wash.
+2006) stop Arvizu was based on a combination of factors, including the behavior of Arvizu and his passengers, the type of vehicle, the location, and the time of day.
 The Supreme Court emphasized the importance of considering the "totality of the circumstances" in determining whether there was reasonable suspicion for a stop.
 The Court criticized the approach of the Ninth Circuit Court of Appeals.
 The Ninth Circuit had individually evaluated and dismissed several factors considered by the border patrol agent.
 The Supreme Court, however, held that this "divide-and-conquer" analysis was inconsistent with the principle of considering the totality of the circumstances.
 The Court stated, "Although an officer's reliance on a mere 'hunch' is insufficient to justify a stop, the likelihood of criminal activity need not rise to the level required for probable cause, and it falls considerably short of satisfying a preponderance of the evidence standard."
-Non-binding Case Examples These cases represent persuasive authority from other courts outside of Oklahoma and the 10th Circuit.
-Though not binding, they have been selected for inclusion here because if officers in Oklahoma find themselves in a similar situation, the outcome will likely be the same, at least in federal court.
-Stop of Possible Stolen Truck, Even With Different Plates, Reasonable: Observation of a truck that matched the description of one that had just been stolen in a carjacking, but with a different license plate that appeared to be recently attached, and with two occupants who generally matched the suspects' description, constituted the necessary reasonable suspicion to justify the defendant's detention.
+Non-binding Case Examples These cases represent persuasive authority from other courts outside of California and the 9th Circuit.
+Though not binding, they have been selected for inclusion here because if officers in California find themselves in a similar situation, the outcome will likely be the same, at least in federal court.
 Terry Stop Conducted After Officer Told Driver, "Sit Tight": Suspect was subjected to a Terry stop at the time the police car parked behind the car in which he sat, where three officers shined their flashlights into the car, and one officer told the suspect to "sit tight." &lt;sup>1 United States v.
-Arvizu, 534 U.S. 266 (2002) &lt;sup>2 United States v.
-Hartz, 458 F.3d 1011 (9th Cir.
-Wash.
-2006) &lt;sup>3 U.S. v.
+Arvizu, 534 U.S. 266 (2002) &lt;sup>2 U.S. v.
 Young, 707 F.3d 598 (6th Cir.
 2012)

-Homes Overview & Standing A person's home is the most protected area under the Fourth Amendment.
+Homes Homes Overview & Standing A person's home is the most protected area under the Fourth Amendment.
 Therefore, tread lightly whenever you make a warrantless search or seizure inside a home.
 Whether a particular place is deemed a "home" will depend upon whether the place provides a person with a reasonable expectation of privacy, such that he would be justified in believing that he could retreat there and be secure against government intrusion.
 In simple terms, where a person sleeps is usually his home.
 Legal Standard When an unlawful search and seizure occurs, only persons with "standing" may take advantage of the exclusionary rule.
-Generally, standing exists based on the following factors: - ☐ The defendant has a property interest in the thing seized or the place searched; - ☐ He has a right to exclude others from the thing seized or the place searched; - ☐ He exhibited a subjective expectation that the item would remain free from governmental intrusion; and - ☐ He took normal precautions to maintain privacy in the item.
-Oklahoma Case Examples These cases represent binding authority from Oklahoma, the 10th Circuit, or U.S. Supreme Court.
+Generally, standing exists based on the following factors: - The defendant has a property interest in the thing seized or the place searched; - He has a right to exclude others from the thing seized or the place searched; - He exhibited a subjective expectation that the item would remain free from governmental intrusion; and - He took normal precautions to maintain privacy in the item.
+California Case Examples These cases represent binding authority from California, the 9th Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.
-The Home Is First Among Equals:
+Hotel Rooms Have Similar Protections as Homes: